 84 Po Polonium

 Metal, mass: 209 u, no stable isotopes, abundance rank (earth/space): 87/?Click image to magnify.
-This is no polonium, but it could look like that.
+This is only an illustration, not polonium itself.
 A silvery, radioactive metal, producing so much heat that it gets liquid and ionizes the surrounding air.
 Polonium is a relatively noble metal, similar to silver, but very radioactive.
 The most stable isotope is the synthetically produced 209Po with a half-life of 103 years.
 Almost all of the natural occuring Polonium is 210Po with a half-life of only 138 days.
 This has been used as a short-lived heat source in satellites and as igniter for atomic bombs.
-It is still used in tiny quantities for some purposes like ionizing air, although it is very dangerous.
+It is used in tiny quantities for ionizing air.
 An average deadly dose of 210Po, when inhaled or swallowed, is one millionth of a gram.
-An increased dose of polonium 210 occurs in tobacco smoke.
+A significant dose of polonium 210 occurs in tobacco smoke.
 Most polonium emerges from radon via strong radioactive isotopes of bismuth and decays further to lead

 ↑